happybigmtn/nullsociety/configs/staging/README.md

 - Auth service env: `services/auth/.env.staging.example`.
 - Website build env: `website/.env.staging.example`.

+Generate local configs with:
+`cargo run --bin generate-keys -- --nodes 4 --output configs/local`
-Create the node YAML by copying a local config (for example, `configs/local/node0.yaml`) and replacing keys, ports, and URLs for staging.
+Then create the staging node YAML by copying one of the generated configs and replacing keys, ports, and URLs for staging.